gemzoom/pid-Conntrolder/README.md

-# Simple Python Task Manager
+# Simple Python PID conntroller

 A lightweight, cross-platform graphical Task Manager built with Python.
 It lists running system processes alphabetically and allows users to gracefully terminate or forcefully kill selected tasks.
 The interface auto-refreshes every 5 seconds to provide real-time updates.